amabdulr/CNWG/10-Core Writing Structures.md

 1. **Provide Context**:

    - A stem sentence should introduce the list, table, or visual, providing context and helping the user understand what follows.

-   - **Example**: "The following steps outline the installation process."
+However, do not use directional words such as follows, following, or below.

 2. **Use Proper Punctuation**: